maw/trst/README.md

 script could break later.
 In particular, the `all` argument is likely to go.

 Second: It's certainly buggy.
+I don't know how well it will work with characters not included in ASCII.
+Nor do I know how it will deal with different encodings.
 Please don't use it on important files you don't have backed up or which aren't in version control.

 Third: traditional sed is part of an interesting conceptual lineage